BANKEX/PlasmaParentContract/README.md

 # Plasma Parent Contract

+# This contract is active WIP, tests and transaction structure descriptions will be pushed in the next few days

 ## This contract differs from Minimal Viable Plasma in the following:

 - Other transactions structure with nested RLP fields